genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The annotated variants can be further explored in Genome Browser, Variant Explorer or View Report applications.

-In Genome Browser, the *Variation track* shows the genetic variants (SNPs, insertions etc.), their exact position on genome, average mapping quality and raw read depth.
+In **Genome Browser**, the *Variation track* shows the genetic variants (SNPs, insertions etc.), their exact position on genome, average mapping quality and raw read depth.

 .. image:: images/gb_annotated_variants.png

-If you’d like to see the whole list of effects and annotations for variants as well as to get some general statistics (for example, to know number of variants by chromosome, find out how many variants are corresponding to SNP or insertions, to know number of effects by type and region and some other information), just open the annotated Genetic Variations file in View Report application.
-Read about the variant annotations and report statisctics in Whole Exome Sequencing tutorial, in `Effect annotation`_ section.
+If you would like to see the whole list of effects and annotations for variants as well as to get some general statistics (for example, to know number of variants by chromosome, find out how many variants are corresponding to SNP or insertions, to know number of effects by type and region and some other information), just open the annotated Genetic Variations file in **View Report** application.
+Read about the variant annotations and report statistics in Whole Exome Sequencing tutorial, in `Effect annotation`_ section.

 .. _Effect annotation: http://genestack-user-tutorials.readthedocs.io/tutorials/WES_data_analysis/index.html#effect-annotation

-Use Variant Explorer application to know what effect is generated by each separate variant as well as to sort and filter the variants by various fields, such as mutation type, quality, locus, etc.
+Use **Variant Explorer** application to know what effect is generated by each separate variant as well as to sort and filter the variants by various fields, such as mutation type, quality, locus, etc.